 Experience

-For the past couple of years, I have been teaching classes in "How to make a website using Dreamweaver" at Longmont Free University in Longmont, Colorado, as well as at Boulder Digital Arts.
+For several years I taught hands-on classes in "How to make a website using Dreamweaver" at Longmont Free University in Longmont, Colorado, as well as an evening lecture class at Boulder Digital Arts.
 Prior to that, I taught workshops in website-building at the University of Colorado in Boulder, Colorado.
 I also have a number of clients who prefer to work with me one-on-one; whatever works best for you works for me!

 My background includes an M.A. in Education, and a Colorado teaching certificate.
 I've taught in the public schools as well as at the university level, and have also provided computer training in the corporate world.